Sorley Boy MacDonnell: Legacy

 Prior to the Plantation of Ulster in 1610, Sorley Boy had been the most powerful of the province's Scoto-Irish.
 Owing to his efforts, successive Tudor and Stuart administrations in England and Scotland were presented with ongoing strategic difficulties in the region of east Ulster and southwest Scotland.
 During the previous forty years, he had played those difficulties with courage, skill and deception, to the point that MacDonnell's claims were largely accepted and the clan's fortunes secured.

 Family

-By his first wife, Mary, daughter of Conn O'Neill, 1st Earl of Tyrone, their children were:
+With his first wife, Mary, daughter of Conn O'Neill, 1st Earl of Tyrone, their children were: